freeradical13/freeradical13.github.io/index.md

 A [chiral][] substance may have one of two, mirror-image configurations, each of which is called an [enantiomer][] which are geometric isomers and this can have functional implications.
 One form is prefixed with l- or (-) ([levorotatory][] or left-handed), and the other is prefixed with d- or (+) ([dextrorotatory][] or right-handed).
 [R and S configurations][] can describe substances with multiple chiral carbons.

+## Common Molecules

+[Ammonia][] is NH<sub>3</sub>.
+It has three covalent bonds with Hydrogen which leaves one lone electron pair (because there are 5 total valence electrons: 2s<sup>2</sup> + 2s<sup>3</sup>).
+This lone electron pair makes it a base because it can accept protons.
+Ammonia is also polar because Nitrogen is much more electronegative than Hydrogen, but also because the shape of Ammonia is pyramidal.
+If it was planar, the dipoles would cancel out, but the lone pair pushes the other Hydrogens out into a pyramidal structure.

+A [tetrahydride][] is a group 14 element (e.g. C, Si, Ge, Sn, Pb, etc.) which is saturated with hydrogens (e.g. CH<sub>4</sub>).
+Tetrahydrides are considered non-polar.

 ## Organic Chemistry

 An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
 Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
 Carbon-based compounds that are considered to be lifeforms are called [organisms][].